KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/README.md

 - <a href="https://data-flair.training/blogs/python-chatbot-project/amp/" target="_blank">"Python Chatbot Project – Learn to build your first chatbot using NLTK & Keras by DataFlair"</a>
 - <a href="https://www.datacamp.com/community/tutorials/decision-tree-classification-python" target="_blank">"Decision Tree Classification in Python" by datacamp</a>
 - <a href="https://www.comm100.com/blog/journey-mapping-chatbot-decision-tree-from-scratch.html/" target="_blank">"Journey Mapping for Chatbots" by Comm100</a>
-- <a href="https://www.youtube.com/watch?v=6GLFcm7dGiY" target="_blank>"Build a chatbot from scratch-Ultimate Chatbot Tutorial" by Tech With Sach</a>
+- <a href="https://www.youtube.com/watch?v=6GLFcm7dGiY" target="_blank">"Build a chatbot from scratch-Ultimate Chatbot Tutorial" by Tech With Sach</a>

 <p align="right"><a href="#welcome">Bact to top</a></p>
 <p id="deploy"></p>